emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## HydraHD
-### Score: 23/26
+### Score: 22/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
 1. Site does have episode auto-next. ✔️
-1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
 1. Players have built in subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites, and you can login to sync them across devices. ✔️